Srishti1905/Srishti1905/README.md

-- 👋 Hi, I’m Srishti
+- 👋 Hi, I’m Srishti.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React.
-- 📫 How to reach me srishtiverma1905@gmail.com
+- 📫 How to reach me: srishtiverma1905@gmail.com

 <!---
 Srishti1905/Srishti1905 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.